Activox/nodejs-etl-data-analytics/README.md

 #### Note

 If the NodeJS application throw an exception because is trying to connect to the MySQL service that is still initializing for the first time; in this case wait for MySQL to fully initialize first and then run the command `docker-compose restart $NAME_SERVICE` in another terminal to restart the crashed service.

-Replace YOUR_IP with your computer’s private IP address.
-You may run into connectivity issues if you use 127.0.0.1 or localhost.
-The port numbers are customized to avoid conflicts, copy and paste them instead of writing them

 ### Testing ⚙️